Skip to main content

 • International Public Sector Accounting Standards

-The Ministry of Finance and Development Planning (MFDP) is responsible for adopting public sector accounting standards while, under the 2011 LICPA Act, the Liberian Institute of Certified Public Accountants (LICPA) is responsible for advising the government on public sector financial management.
+The Ministry of Finance and Development Planning is responsible for public sector accounting standards in Liberia.
+The Public Financial Management Act of 2009 and related regulations establish the public financial management framework, while the Liberian Institute of Certified Public Accountants Act of 2011 assigns the Liberian Institute of Certified Public Accountants an advisory role to the government on public sector accounting matters.

 Current Status: Partially Adopted